Online Bachelor of Science in Anthropology

 Learn from experts in human history and biology

-ASU’s School of Human Evolution and Social Change faculty includes four members of the National Academy of Sciences, nine fellows of the American Academy of Arts & Sciences, and nine Regents, Foundation or Presidents Professors.
+The School of Human Evolution and Social Change faculty includes four members of the National Academy of Sciences, nine Fellows of the American Academy of Arts and Sciences and nine Regents, Foundation or President’s Professors.
+Noteworthy faculty include:

-- Kaye Reed — Discovered the oldest fossil of genus Homo.
+• Kaye Reed — Discovered the oldest fossil of the genus Homo

 Learn from experts in human history and biology

-ASU’s School of Human Evolution and Social Change faculty includes four members of the National Academy of Sciences, nine fellows of the American Academy of Arts & Sciences, and nine Regents, Foundation or Presidents Professors.
+The School of Human Evolution and Social Change faculty includes four members of the National Academy of Sciences, nine Fellows of the American Academy of Arts and Sciences and nine Regents, Foundation or President’s Professors.
+Noteworthy faculty include:

-- Kaye Reed — Discovered the oldest fossil of genus Homo.
+• Kaye Reed — Discovered the oldest fossil of the genus Homo

 Don't meet admission requirements?